-Whenever you do user research, you must ask participants for their ‘informed consent’.
-This means getting a record from them which says they understand your research and agree to take part.
+Whenever you do user research, you must get the participant’s ‘informed consent’.
+This means getting a record from them to show they understand your research and agree to take part.

-You need to get consent from all participants, not just members of the public.
+You need to get consent from all research participants, even if they work for your organisation.

-For consent to be informed, participants need to understand what your research involves.
+For consent to be informed, participants must understand:

 - whether the session is being observed (and who’s watching)